jenst1234/Data_Science_Portfolio/readme.md

 3. ### **[Heart Disease Prediction](https://github.com/jenst1234/Data_Science_Portfolio/tree/main/4%23%20Heart%20Disease%20Prediction)**
 	- **Objective:** This project explores the application of machine learning to predict an individual’s risk of developing heart disease, thus aiding early intervention strategies.
 	- **Tools & Techniques:** Implemented Logistic Regression and Decision Trees in Python to analyze medical data and predict health outcomes.
-	- **Results:** The models provided are highly accurate and are now part of a health analytics tool used in clinical settings to assess patient risk.
+	- **Results:** The models provided are highly accurate and could be part of a health analytics tool used in clinical settings to assess patient risk now.

 4. ### **[Telco Customer Churn Analysis](https://github.com/jenst1234/Data_Science_Portfolio/tree/main/5%23%20Telco%20Churn%20Analysis)**
 	- **Objective:** Aimed to understand and predict customer churn in the telecommunications sector, enhancing retention strategies.